inexorgame-obsolete/wiki-mirror/3D-Visual-Scripting.md

 }
 ```

-Once you save this script the interpreter will execute it.
-If you press button A **door 1** will open.

-___

 Here's another example:
-imagine an explosive barrel that blows up when you shoot it.
+imagine an **explosive barrel** that blows up when you shoot it.
 The barrel also explodes when somebody pushes **button B**.
+It could be scripted like this:

 ```
 function MyExplosion(barrel)